Are you looking for one of the most fun things to do in the UAE? Then head into the desert & go on an adrenaline-fueled jeep safari in Dubai!

 There are a number of tours to choose from online but I wanted one that was a mixture of adrenaline and culture.
 And yes, they do exist!

 All of the tours offer hotel pick up and drop off, so I was picked up from my hotel in the afternoon at around 3pm.
-We also picked up a few other people so there were 5 of us in total in our jeep (including our driver Hussan!)
+One of the most popular pick up points is from Jumeirah Beach.
+We also picked up a few other people so there were 5 of us in total in our jeep (including our driver Hussan.)

-The Masayaf Desert is approximately 40kms away, so it’s a fair drive.
-Also, because you’re driving through the traffic of Dubai this can take well over an hour.
+The Masyaf Desert is approximately 40kms away from Dubai, so it’s a fair drive.
+Also, because you’re driving through the traffic of the city this can take well over an hour.
 I sat in the front so I got to quiz Hussan all about living in Dubai and the tour for the afternoon.
+He promised me I’d scream like I’ve never screamed before.
+It sounded a little perverse but I liked that guarantee!

 Once you leave the city behind though it’s easy driving until you start seeing the rolling sand dunes and camels lazily crossing the road.
 I love that there are camels just wandering here – it makes you feel like you’re in Lawrence of Arabia.